On this page: Surgery | Radiation therapy | Chemotherapy | Steroids | Palliative treatment | Key points

-- Radiotherapy uses x-rays to kill cancer cells.
+- Radiation therapy uses targeted radiation, such as x-rays, to kill cancer cells.
 You will have a planning appointment so the doctor can work out exactly where to direct the radiation.
-It is rarely used for children under five.
+It is rarely used for young children.

 - Chemotherapy is the use of drugs to destroy or kill cancer cells.
-You may be given chemotherapy orally, into a vein via a drip, or as wafers that are placed directly in the brain during surgery.
+You may be given chemotherapy as tablets, or into a vein (intravenously) via a drip.

-- Other treatments include steroids to reduce brain inflammation, and anti- convulsants to prevent seizures occurring.
+- Other treatments include steroids to reduce brain swelling, and anticonvulsants to prevent seizures occurring.

-- Treatments may cause short- and long-term side effects.
-Talk to your doctors and nurses about managing symptoms and side effects, including if you will need rehabilitation.
+- Treatments may cause short-term and long-term side effects.
+Talk to your doctors and nurses about managing symptoms and side effects, including whether you will need rehabilitation.